Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates a request in a collection, specifying the verb 'updates' and resource 'request in a collection'.
-It distinguishes from sibling tools like createCollectionRequest (creates) and putCollection (updates collection).
+The description clearly states 'Updates a request in a collection' with a specific verb and resource.
+It distinguishes from sibling tools like createCollectionRequest (create) and putCollection (full collection update) by noting its PATCH-like behavior and limitations such as no folder change.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.